Server Setup

 repo-download-clone-path: ./repos-download/

-bcrypt-salt-rounds: 11 # The number of salt rounds for the bcrypt password hashing.
-Lower numbers make it faster but more unsecure and vice versa.
+bcrypt-salt-rounds: 11 # The number of salt rounds for bcrypt password hashing.

-# Please use the bcrypt benchmark tool to determine the best number of rounds for your system. https://github.com/ls1intum/bcrypt-Benchmark
+# Use the bcrypt benchmark tool to determine an optimal value: https://github.com/ls1intum/bcrypt-Benchmark

 user-management: